celina-mb/school-mgmt-system/README.md

 **Description:** Represents a course in the system, containing information about the associated teacher, students, and lab.
 **Attributes:**
 _courseKey:_ The unique code of the course. _courseName:_ The name of the course.
-_teacher:_ A composition relationship with the Teacher class, as a course cannot exist without a teacher. _students[28]:_ An array of  28 Student objects (linked with Course through composition), representing the enrolled students.
+_teacher:_ A composition relationship with the Teacher class, as a course cannot exist without a teacher. _vector<Student>:_ A vector of maximum 18 Student objects (linked with Course through composition), representing the enrolled students.
 The size of the array was selected, following recommendations from Chingos and Whitehurst, regarding class size for education in the United States.
 (Chingos, M and Whitehurst, G.J.
 (2011). _Class Size: What Research Says and What it Means for State Policy._ https://www.brookings.edu/articles/class-size-what-research-says-and-what-it-means-for-state-policy/)
 _lab:_ A composition relationship with the Lab class, representing the lab associated with the course.
 **Methods:**
-_addStudent(student):void:_ this  allows to add an instance of the class Student to the course. _displayCourseDetails():_ Displays detailed information about the course as a string, including the teacher, students, and lab.
+_addStudent(student):void:_ this  allows to add an instance of the class Student to the course.
+_removeStudent(studentID):void:_ allows to remove a student with just a Student ID _getters:_ for all attributes to access them individually _displayCourseDetails():_ Displays detailed information about the course as a string, including the teacher, students, and lab.

 ### 5. Lab
 **Description:** Represents a laboratory associated with a course.